SAK Comedy Lab: Company History

 SAK Theatre began in Buffalo, Minnesota when a troupe of four individuals with a background in evangelical street theater began performing at the Minnesota Renaissance Festival in 1977.
 After a few years, opportunities arose for SAK to perform at multiple festivals simultaneously.
 The original troupe trained additional performers, and SAK grew from four members to twelve.

 In 1982, while performing at a festival in Largo, Florida, entertainment scouts from the Walt Disney Company came looking for entertainment acts to populate the World Showcase at the newly opening Epcot Center.
 SAK Theatre Company was now an official corporation and moved its base of operations to Florida.

 For seven years, SAK produced, performed, and managed live audience participatory comedy shows for Walt Disney World in the United Kingdom Pavilion at Epcot and Italy Pavilion at Epcot, as well as other shows performed in and around the parks.
 SAK also continued to appear at festivals, expos, and fairs worldwide well into the 1990s, employing over 30 full-time performers, production, and office staff.

 In 1991 after the Disney contract ended, SAK Theatre Company opened the SAK Comedy Lab on Church Street in downtown Orlando.
 This first venue was a 99-seat theater dedicated to performing original comedy plays (many developed through improvisation) and improv shows.
 At this time, the SAK improv comedy competition, the “Duel of Fools," had started.
 Every Friday and Saturday night for the past 23 years, two teams of improvisers have battled against each other to see who could make up the funniest scenes, sketches, and songs based on audience suggestions.

 It currently serves over 30,000 patrons a year, as well as Central Florida organizations such as the Orlando Magic, Florida Hospital, and Darden Restaurants with its team training and corporate comedy shows.

 Location

 The original SAK Theater was located on Church Street in downtown Orlando.
 The company quickly outgrew the space and moved to its second location at 380 W. Amelia Ave, which led to parking difficulties during events at the Amway Arena.
-SAK moved to its current location, 29 S. Orange Ave., in early 2010.
+In early 2010, SAK moved to 29 S. Orange Ave. in Downtown Orlando.
+SAK opened its current location in 2024, once again located on Orlando's historic Church Street Station area, in the 55 West complex of downtown Orlando.